TarasCoder/huddle/README.md

-This is made by tutorial: https://youtu.be/02zO0hZmwnw?si=TbjllUWuO0Fbk8fE
+This is made using this tutorial (Brad Traversy): https://youtu.be/02zO0hZmwnw?si=TbjllUWuO0Fbk8fE

 # React + Vite